Fiona-Liou/Course_Project_NTHU/Power BI 大數據分析應用 Power BI Big Data Analysis & Application/readme.md

 # Typhoon Loss Risk Analysis & Differential Actuarial Pricing
-Analyzing food environments and give a policy recommendation.
+Analyzing Typhoon characteristics and region losses in Taiwan, and give the recommendation about the Actuarial Price for Government.

 ## Project Overview
 This project investigates the